-A third measure deferring the payment by Walloon airports of concession fees to the Walloon Region to mitigate the economic impact of the coronavirus outbreak on those airports (11 April).
-The measure has been extended and amended to cover also the concession fees due for 2021, resulting in a budget increase of EUR 17.5 million (12 April 2021).
+A third measure deferring the payment by Walloon airports of concession fees to the Walloon Region to mitigate the economic impact of the coronavirus outbreak on those airports.
+(11 April)

 A fourth measure consisting of direct grants up to EUR 3 000 per undertaking active in the primary production of agricultural products and in aquaculture for the food sector, based in the Brussels-Capital Region.
 Total budget estimated at EUR 200,000 (24 April).
 The scheme has been amended to allow for support to micro and small companies already in difficulty on 31 December 2019 (31 July).
 The scheme was further amended to extend its period of application to 30 June 2021 (26 November).